-In June 2019, the Financial Supervisory Authority set Garantia's capital add-on at EUR 19.8 million.
-In its decision, the Financial Supervisory Authority still stated that the risk profile of Garantia's non-life underwriting risk differs from the underlying assumptions in the standard formula for the solvency capital requirement calculation.
-The Solvency II standard formula treats credit and guaranty insurance as a single entity in which the capital requirement is mainly determined on the basis of one year's insurance premiums.
+The reason behind the capital add-on is primarily that the Solvency II standard formula treats credit and guaranty insurance as a single entity in which the capital requirement is mainly determined on the basis of one year's insurance premiums.
 The capital requirement for recession risk (catastrophe risk) in connection with guaranty insurance is also based on insurance premiums in the standard formula and no consideration is given to the amount or quality of the guaranty exposures.
 Thus, in the view of the Financial Supervisory Authority, the standard formula does not give a correct picture of Garantia's risk position.
-The Financial Supervisory Authority also stated that the requirement to use the internal model is not appropriate in Garantia's case.
-The capital add-on has been valid since 30 June 2018 and it will remain in effect until further notice.
-The Financial Supervisory Authority will assess the amount of the capital add-on at least once a year.